MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-support.md

 ## Kubernetes marketplace item

 Users can download a Kubernetes Marketplace item, which allows users to deploy Kubernetes clusters using AKS engine indirectly through a template in the Azure Stack Hub user portal.
-Using the Kubernetes Marketplace item is simpler than using AKS engine directly.
+This makes it simpler than using AKS engine directly.
 The Kubernetes Marketplace item is a useful tool to quickly set up clusters for demonstrations, testing, and development.
-This item is not intended for production, so it is not included in the set of items supported by Microsoft.<!--Please verify write-arounds for "This is simpler..." and "This is not intended for..."-->
+This tool is not intended for production, so it is not included in the set of items supported by Microsoft.

 ## Preview features